shrocket/personal_website/content/blog/20250925_helloAgain.md

 I called that one _Any Minor World That Breaks Apart Falls Together Again_.
 It still exists, but more on that in a moment.
 I wanted that blog to be a completely stripped down version of _rocket to nowhere_.
 There would be no "blogroll."
 There would be little to no styling.
 There would be writing (usually short form), and there would be photographs (without context or explanation).

-That worked well for about two years, until I started a project that ended up taking that blog over.
-A description of that project (as well as the project itself which is slowly ongoing) can be found [here](https://anyminorworldthatbreaksapartfallstogetheragain.wordpress.com/2022/09/27/1000p/), but the gist of the project is this: I am reading Deleuze & Guattari's _A Thousand Plateaus_ one random page at a time and transcribing whatever I mark in that text.
+That worked well for about two years, until I started a project that ended up taking the blog over.
+A description of that project (as well as the project itself which is slowly ongoing) can be found [here](https://anyminorworldthatbreaksapartfallstogetheragain.wordpress.com/2022/09/27/1000p/), but the gist of the project is this: I am reading _A Thousand Plateaus_ by Deleuze & Guattari one random page at a time and transcribing whatever I mark in the text.

 I have _not_ decided to abandon that blog.
 Or rather, I have decided to abandon the "blog" part of that blog and let that space simply be the _Thousand Plateaus_ project.
 The project turned the space into its title even more than it already was its title.